Science Journey: "Beyond Bones: Reading the Fossil Record of Earth and Other Worlds"

 How old is the earth?
 How long have humans lived on it?
 How long have other life forms lived on it?

-This program will include a discussion of past climate change, and how previous episodes of climate and biological upheaval differ from the human influenced climate crisis of today.
+This program includes a discussion of past climate change, and how previous episodes of climate and biological upheaval differ from the human influenced climate crisis of today.

-Caltech graduate student Cecilia Sanders will explain how the living and non-living parts of our planet have shaped each other.
+Caltech graduate student Cecilia Sanders explains how the living and non-living parts of our planet have shaped each other.

 - What is the difference between a living thing and a nonliving thing?
 (Or, what is the definition of life?)